Caluã de Lacerda Pataca

 Research interests

 My research centers on developing innovative approaches to captions to bridge the gap between how expressive spoken speech is and how the current state of captioning renders text in a dull and ambiguous manner.
 With a focus on the perspectives of Deaf and Hard-of-Hearing users, I investigate various forms of captions, including affective, prosodic, and haptic, and how they can be used to enhance the expressive quality of captioned content.
-This research falls within the domains of HCI and Accessibility, and seeks to improve both live and pre-recorded content, such as online meetings and movies, to provide a more inclusive and engaging experience for all viewers.
+This research falls within the domains of Human-Computer Interaction (HCI) and Computing Accessibility, and seeks to improve both live and pre-recorded content, such as online meetings and movies, to provide a more inclusive and engaging experience for all viewers.

 Publications